 The Outside/Structured Parking space type refers to an above-grade, ramp access, open-air structure specifically designed to accommodate vehicle parking.
 As defined for the WBDG, the Level of Service (LOS) (refer to Architectural Graphic Standards, 10th Edition, page 106) of the Inside/Basement Parking is LOS B, indicating use by some unfamiliar users, moderate daily turnover, and medium percentage of small cars and light trucks; and requiring one-way aisles of 11'-0" straight-ways and 13'-6" turns.
 See also WBDG Parking Facilities.

-- Minimal Visual Impact: The structured parking structure should not dominate the building site.
-Through a combination of planning, architectural, and landscaping elements, the visual impact on the surrounding streets and developments can be minimized.
+- Visual Impact: The parking structure should not dominate the building site, but should complement it or be its own unique architectural expression.
+Through a combination of planning, architectural, and landscaping elements, the visual impact on the surrounding streets and developments can be minimized or enhanced.
 For example, structured parking is generally located to the rear or side of the building and away from the street or street intersections, while providing direct pedestrian access to the buildings.
+However, parking garages are becoming multi-use buildings with shops and restaurants along street fronts, and may also serve as a hub for different modes of transportation.
+So the aesthetics of the design should support the garage's ability to support different uses over time.

 - Site Improvements: Typical site improvements directly related to the structured parking structure include ground cover, planting, irrigation systems—for example, sprinkler misters at integral planters on building spandrel panels, storm water drainage systems, vehicle entrance roadways, sidewalks, lighting, signage, fences, screens, buffer zones, roadway extensions to public streets, and connections to public utilities.